vladistan/rdf-uploader/README.md

 ### Homebrew

-The homebrew forumual for `rdf-uploader` lives in the private tap `vladistan/homebrew-gizmos` This separate tap is required because the package is still new and hasnt yet met the popularity and stability thresholds for inclusion in `homebrew-core`.
+The homebrew formula for `rdf-uploader` lives in the private tap `vladistan/homebrew-gizmos` This separate tap is required because the package is still new and hasnt yet met the popularity and stability thresholds for inclusion in `homebrew-core`.
 Use the following commands to install it from the private tap.